urnathan/libcody/README.md

 requests to the builder, then waits for a block of responses to all of those requests.
 If the builder needs to compile something to satisfy a request, there may be some time before the response.
-A builder may service multiple compilers concurrently, and it'll need some buffering scheme to deal with that.
+A builder may service multiple compilers concurrently, each as a separate connection.

 When multiple requests are in a block, the responses are also in a block, and in corresponding order.
+The responses must not be commenced eagerly -- they must wait until the incoming block has ended (as mentioned above, it is turn-based).
+To do otherwise risks deadlock, as there is no requirement for a sending end of the communication to listen for incoming responses (or new requests) until it has completed sending its current block.

 Every request has a response.